LRTRC/LOIR_Thomas_Franchise_management_web_application/README.md

 # Documentation

 ## Deployed version
-This deployed version is a demo version.
+> _This deployed version is a demo version.
 For practical reasons its server and its API will shut down after 15 minutes of inactivity.
 The App restart may take 1 minute on first page load (front-end server).
 Thank you for waiting until then.
 The API (back-end server) may take 20 seconds to restart on first authentication request.
-Thank you for your patience :).",
+Thank you for your patience :)._

 https://loir-thomas-franchise-management-web-0r8c.onrender.com/